Did you know at Arundel Travel, Malta is one of our customers favourite destinations?

 After the rain stopped we were lucky enough to go on a tour of Gozo on Segways, after a couple of rocky tempts we were soon on our way in the sunshine discovering more about this beautiful island.

 The main thing that really stood out to me in Malta was the Maltese people and the amount they want to feed you!
 They are amongst some of the warmest people I have come across, they are so proud of their island, its history, geography and heritage.
 The traditional fresh meals they produce really shows how true to their roots they really are.
 This trip has really helped me understand what Malta is really about and shown me what our customer would experience whilst visiting.

-I would love to tell you more about this amazing island, myself, Leanne, and Melissa have all experienced it in our own way.
-And the saying ‘ Don’t knock it, till you’ve tried it’ is actually true!!.
+I would love to tell you more about this amazing island, And the saying ‘ Don’t knock it, till you’ve tried it’ is actually true!!.